 - Malgudi Days by R. K. Narayan

 - Panchatantra series

 With the lockdown extending in bursts for over a year and a half, it can be challenging for children to cope.
-Make sure they have avenues to share their avenues and explore new things.
-We hope that our list gives you a little help in that regard.
+Make sure they have the ability to try out new things so that they do not get bored.
+Reading is a great way to cope with boredom and learn too in the process We hope that our list gives you a little help in that regard!